Kinto/kinto/cliquet_docs/api/resource.rst

 ==============================

-Shareable resources allow :term:`permissions` management via the ``permissions`` attribute in the JSON payloads, along the ``data`` attributes.
-Permissions can be replaced or modified independantly from data.
+Shareable resources allow :term:`permissions` management via the ``permissions`` attribute in the JSON payloads, along the ``data`` attribute.
+Permissions can be replaced or modified independently from data.

 On a request, ``permissions`` is a JSON dict with the following structure::